 - Living in a chaotic, fear-based environment in childhood

 - Witnessing a volatile, high-conflict relationship between your parents

-Again, therapists will all have their own unique approaches to doing this kind of therapy – but my family of origin work in therapy involves an exploration of the past, understanding of how the past might have impacted you on an emotional level, identifying any unhelpful core beliefs you may have developed about yourself, others and the world – and changing these unhelpful core beliefs.
-These “unhelpful core beliefs” often underlie many depression, anxiety, fear, anger and relationship problems.
-I also help people consider how changing their thinking impacts feelings and ultimately actions.
-A look at the quality of attachment with parents or primary caregivers is part of the work.
+Therapists will all have their own unique approaches to doing this kind of therapy – but my family of origin work in therapy involves an exploration of the past, understanding of how the past might have impacted you on emotional and relational levels, identifying unhelpful core beliefs you may have developed about yourself, others and the world – and shifting these.
+I help people consider how changing their thinking impacts their feelings and ultimately their behavior.
+A look at the quality of attachment with parents or primary caregivers is also part of the work.